clewisdavis/react-playground/React-Main-Concepts-Notes.md

 ### Alternative to Controlled Components

-- It can sometimes be tediosu to use controlled components, because you need to write an event handler for every way your data can change and pipe all of the input state through a React component.
+- It can sometimes be tedious to use controlled components, because you need to write an event handler for every way your data can change and pipe all of the input state through a React component.
-- This can become particularly annoyign when you are converting a preexisting codebase to react, or integrating a react app with an on-React library.
+- This can become particularly annoying when you are converting a preexisting codebase to react, or integrating a react app with an on-React library.
 - In these situations, you may want to check out [uncontrolled components](https://reactjs.org/docs/uncontrolled-components.html), an alternative technique for implementing input forms.

 ### Fully Fledged Solutions